Site map

 Rus

-During 2008, TsSKB Progress in Samara proposed a Rus series of rockets, including what was identified as "medium-lift launchers with increased payload capability."
+During 2008, TsSKB Progress in Samara proposed the Rus series of rockets, including what was identified as "medium-lift launchers with increased payload capability."
 All featured RD-0163 engine on the first stage.
 Click to enlarge.
 Copyright © 2009 Anatoly Zak

 Angara-5P

 In 2008, Khrunichev enterprise demonstrated a "man-rated" Angara-5P (piloted) rocket as a potential carrier of the future manned spacecraft.
-With the liftoff mass of 712 tons, the two-stage vehicle could send 17.5 tons on the Earth-escape trajectories.
+With a liftoff mass of 712 tons, the two-stage vehicle could send 17.5 tons on Earth-escape trajectories.
 However the company's proposals were considered unlikely to win the government tender.
 Click to enlarge.
 Copyright © 2008 Anatoly Zak

 Engines